Campaign Against Arms Trade: Arms fairs

 It has long campaigned against government support and participation in arms fairs, in the UK and elsewhere.
-Arms Fairs promote weapons sales by giving arms dealers the chance to meet and greet military delegations, government officials, other arms companies and suppliers, and interested individuals.
+Arms fairs promote weapons sales by giving arms dealers the chance to meet military delegations, government officials, other arms companies and suppliers, and interested individuals.
 The guest lists for arms fairs frequently include regimes who abuse human rights, and countries actively involved in armed conflicts.

 Defence Systems and Equipment International DSEi is one of the largest arms fairs in the world.
 It is held at the ExCel Centre in London's docklands bi-annually.
 From 2003 to May 2008 it was organised by Reed Elsevier, a publishing and information company, who acquired the previous organisers Spearhead in 2003.
 CAAT campaigned to encourage Reed Elsevier to extricate itself from the arms industry.
 It directed a sustained and concerted effort from academics, doctors and writers who used the company's products, who demanded that Reed Elsevier end their involvement with arms fairs on ethical grounds.
-This culminated in Reed's decision to sell its arms fairs to Clarion Events in June 2007, a sale which was completed in May 2008.
+In June 2007 Reed's announced it was selling its arms fairs to Clarion Events, the sale completed in May 2008.

 Since 2008 CAAT has campaigned against both UKTI DSO and Clarion Events' involvement in DSEi.
 In collaboration with Stop the Arms Fair coalition, they organised demonstrations against DSEi in 2009 and 2011 focusing its efforts in central London as security made it difficult to protest near ExCel.
-There have also been many smaller demonstrations outside Clarion Events offices and trade fairs, such as The Baby Show and Spirit of Christmas.
-Because Clarion, unlike Reed Elsevier, is a private company it is not possible to organise shareholder opposition; instead the focus has been on making exhibitors and visitors aware of Clarion's arms trade connections.
+There have also been smaller demonstrations outside Clarion Events offices and trade fairs, including The Baby Show and Spirit of Christmas.
+Because Clarion is a private company it is not possible to organise shareholder opposition; instead the focus has been on making exhibitors and visitors aware of Clarion's arms trade connections.

 The campaign has also tried to raise public awareness of the role of the Farnborough Airshow as an arms fair, owned and organised by the arms industry body Aerospace, Defence and Security (ADS).